NUSSLI Builds the World’s Largest Temporary Ice Hockey Arena

 During this two-year construction period of the new sports complex, Lausanne Hockey Club will be utilizing an interim sports venue built by NUSSLI.
-At 66 meters wide and 96 meters long, the temporary ice hockey arena is the first of its kind in the world.
-Never before has temporary ice hockey hall of this size been built.
+At 17 meters high, 66 meters wide and 96 meters long, the temporary ice hockey arena is the first of its kind in the world.
+Never before a temporary ice hockey hall of this size has been built.
 The extensive range of technology necessary for the realization of the interim solution posed a thorny, but definitely not insoluble challenge for the project team.

 Turnkey overall concept

-The interior of the temporary hall, such as the grandstand for 6,700 fans, consists primarily of proprietary systems material from NUSSLI, which can eventually be completely disassembled to be re-used in other projects.
-This construction method impresses not only with its sustainability, but also with the short realization time and offers all the fan in the grandstands an optimal view of the playing area.
+The interior of the temporary hall, such as the grandstand for 6,700 fans, consists primarily of system material from NUSSLI, which can be completely disassembled to be re-used in other projects.
+This construction method impresses not only with its sustainability, but also with the short realization time and offers all the fans in the grandstands an optimal view of the playing area.
 A fan of Lausanne Hockey Club is of the same opinion: “You can follow the game much better on the new grandstand and no longer need to stand up to see the puck.”
-The technical equipment of the temporary ice hockey arena is also state of the art: The lighting as well as the sound and image systems meet the current requirements of the SRG SSR for TV broadcasts.
+The technical equipment of the temporary ice hockey arena is also state of the art: The lighting as well as the sound and image systems meet the current requirements of the Swiss Broadcasting Cooperation (SRG SSR) for TV broadcasts.
 This means that the fans at home will also get their money’s worth.

 Complex challenges – ingenious and sustainable solutions